-

 - Basenames Profile Pages: Coinbase operates a web application and graphical user display (the “Basenames Profile Pages”) that renders information about all registered Basenames domains and subdomains on Base, including any Basename Profile Information associated therewith.
 You understand that the information displayed on the Basenames Profile Pages, including all Basename Profile Information, is stored and publicly available on the Basenames decentralized protocol.
 Coinbase provides the Basenames Profile Pages only as a convenience, does not have control over any of third party content appearing therein, and does not warrant or endorse, nor bear responsibility for the availability or legitimacy of, the content on or accessible from any Basenames Profile Page (including any resources, interactive features, or links to Third-Party Services (as defined below) displayed therein).
 When viewing any Basenames Profile Page, you should assume that Coinbase has not verified the safety or legitimacy of, any content, resources, interactive features, or links appearing on such Basenames Profile Page (including any Farcaster Frames (or other open source products that provide substantially similar functionality) rendered thereon).
 It is your responsibility to ensure that you fully understand the nature of any links or other interactive features that you may be able to access on a Basenames Profile Page, including any financial risks that you may be exposed to when interacting with a Third-Party Service.

-- Base.dev: Coinbase also operates a web application and graphical user display located at Base.dev (the “Base.dev Interface”).
-Upon ownership verification, the Base.dev Interface shares certain data specific to such verified applications on Base.
+- Dashboard: Coinbase also operates a developer platform located at dashboard.base.org (the “Dashboard Interface”).
+Upon ownership verification, the Dashboard Interface shares certain data specific to such verified applications on Base.
 All data stored, shared, and collected is subject to Section 12 of these Terms.
-The verification of a smart contract or application to use Base.dev and the Base.dev Interface is a limited, technical process based on your actions and information you provide.
+The verification of a smart contract or application to use Dashboard and the Dashboard Interface is a limited, technical process based on your actions and information you provide.
 You acknowledge and agree that such verification does not constitute an endorsement, audit, security guarantee, recommendation, or any form of approval by Coinbase.
 Coinbase makes no representations or warranties regarding the safety, quality, or legitimacy of any verified smart contract or application.
-Any and all analytics, data, or other information provided through the Base.dev Interface is provided on an “AS IS” and “AS AVAILABLE” basis.
+Any and all analytics, data, or other information provided through the Dashboard Interface is provided on an “AS IS” and “AS AVAILABLE” basis.
 Coinbase does not make any representations or warranties as to the accuracy, completeness, or reliability of such data and disclaims all implied warranties with respect thereto.
-We may change, suspend, or discontinue Base.dev, in whole or in part, at any time without notice to you.
-We cannot provide a guarantee that future versions of the Base.dev Interface will be backwards compatible, and it is your responsibility to check the documentation regularly to ensure proper configuration and usage.
-You acknowledge that an update, modification, or termination of Base.dev may adversely affect how your application accesses or communicates with the Base.dev Interface.
-You are responsible for ensuring you are able to continue using Base.dev, particularly any features that are or have undocumented parts.
-You acknowledge that it is your responsibility to ensure that your integration and use of any Base.dev features are in conformance at all times with any instructions set forth in the then-current version of the documentation.
-Your continued use of the updated Base.dev will constitute your binding acceptance of such modifications.
+We may change, suspend, or discontinue Dashboard, in whole or in part, at any time without notice to you.
+We cannot provide a guarantee that future versions of the Dashboard Interface will be backwards compatible, and it is your responsibility to check the documentation regularly to ensure proper configuration and usage.
+You acknowledge that an update, modification, or termination of Dashboard may adversely affect how your application accesses or communicates with the Dashboard Interface.
+You are responsible for ensuring you are able to continue using Dashboard, particularly any features that are or have undocumented parts.
+You acknowledge that it is your responsibility to ensure that your integration and use of any Dashboard features are in conformance at all times with any instructions set forth in the then-current version of the documentation.
+Your continued use of the updated Dashboard will constitute your binding acceptance of such modifications.
+Your use of any APIs made available through Dashboard is subject to the Coinbase Developer Platform Terms of Service located at https://www.coinbase.com/legal/developer-platform/terms-of-service.

 -